use-ink/ink-docs/docs/getting-started/creating.md

 slug: /getting-started/creating-an-ink-project
 ---

-We are going to use the ink!
-CLI to generate the files we need for a Substrate smart contract project.
+Use the ink!
+CLI to generate an initial smart contract with some scaffolding code.

 Make sure you are in your working directory, and then run: